Early Birthday Rose Garden

 Peonies and Euphorbia

-I've tried to marshall all my early peonies and plant them all together in this one garden area.
-They are beautiful in flower, if a little floppy - my staking programme is a little tardy.
+I marshalled all my peonies and planted them all together in this one garden area.
+They were beautiful in flower, if a little floppy - my staking programme was a little tardy.

 Birthday Rose Garden Colours